- ICH GCP

 Detailed Description

-This study will evaluate the effect of mild and moderate hepatic impairment (HI) on the pharmacokinetics of ITF2357 and its metabolites.
+This study evaluated the effect of mild and moderate hepatic impairment (HI) on the pharmacokinetics of ITF2357 and its metabolites, along with the safety and tolerability in this patient population.

-The total number of participants to be enrolled in the study is 24 subjects:
+The total number of participants enrolled in the study was 24 subjects:

 - A screening period from Day (D)-28 to D-2